September 05, 2015

 Ackoff provides a particularly useful perspective for this the first issue of the Academy of Management Learning and Education.
 As you will see from what follows, Ackoff challenges much of current thinking about teaching and learning in terms of what is effective and what isn’t when the ultimate objective is to improve the learning process.

-To read the rest of the article, please click on the following URL: An Interview with Russell L. Ackoff
+To continue reading, please click on: An Interview with Russell L. Ackoff